About 75% of Scottish adults qualify financially for civil legal aid.

 Depending on your income and capital, and on whether you win your case, you could have to pay something towards your legal aid – but you certainly won’t have to sell your house to do so.

 You may have to pay a contribution – you can normally do this in instalments over as much as 48 months (and if you have difficulty in paying over this period, we may be able to arrange another payment schedule with you).
-Use the calculators in the quick links box above to get an idea of the maximum contribution you might have to pay.
+Use our eligibility estimators to get an idea of the maximum contribution you might have to pay.

 If we grant legal aid, we will tell you the maximum contribution you will have to pay.
 But if your solicitor estimates the case is likely to cost less than this, we can initially limit the contribution you pay to the amount they estimate.
 (Although if the case ends up costing more than the estimate, you may have to pay the full amount we originally assessed you had to pay.)